 Finding the Right Mortgage

-After you have determined how much home you can afford, it is time to shop for the right mortgage.
-Since you are likely to be financing a loan for hundreds of thousands of dollars, it is crucial that you make a smart decision.
-A bad mortgage can significantly affect your finances over time.
+It's time to shop for the right mortgage after you've pinned down how much you can afford.
+You might be financing a loan for hundreds of thousands of dollars, so it's crucial that you make a smart decision.
+A bad mortgage can greatly affect your finances over time.

-The good news is that there is a type of mortgage available for almost every situation.
-The bad news is that choosing the wrong one can cost you tens of thousands of dollars in interest over the term of the loan.
-The most common loans come in two styles: fixed and adjustable interest rate loans.
+The good news is that there's a type of mortgage for almost every buyer.
+The bad news is that choosing the wrong one can cost you tens of thousands of dollars in interest over the loan term.
+The most common loans come in two forms, with either fixed or adjustable interest rates.

-A fixed interest loan will provide stability for you.
-The interest rate won’t change for the life of the loan, so your payments remain stable.
-One benefit with a fixed rate loan is that if interest rates go up, you continue to pay your same lower rate.
-On the other hand, if rates go down, you may be paying more than the current rate, although it may be possible to refinance for a lower rate.
+A fixed interest loan will provide you with stability.
+The rate won’t change for the life of the loan.
+Your payments will always remain the same.
+You'll keep on paying your same lower rate even if interest rates go up.
+You may end up paying more than the current rate if rates go down, but you may be able to refinance for a lower rate.

-When you are unable to put twenty percent down, the lender generally requires that you also pay the PMI premium, which can be anywhere from twenty dollars to a few hundred dollars each month.
-When shopping for a mortgage, take this into consideration and ask if there are alternatives to paying PMI if you will be unable to come up with the full down payment.
+Most lenders require that you pay a PMI premium if you can't put down 20%.
+It could be anywhere from $20 to a few hundred dollars each month.
+Ask whether there are any other options besides paying PMI if you won't be able to come up with the full down payment.